 - Grade 12 World History Since the 15th Century

 - Grade 12 Canadian and International Law

-- Grade 12 Equity and Social Justice
+- Grade 12 Sociology

 As a Department, we are committed to diversifying our curriculum, helping students to explore leading-edge ideas and social trends through the lenses of equity and inquiry-based learning.
-Aboriginal infusion is one such area for collaborative learning and exploration.
-Aboriginal ways of knowing and testimonies of healing and reconciliation, as part of the work of the Truth and Reconciliation Commission, are playing important roles in our classrooms.
+Indigenous infusion is one such area for collaborative learning and exploration.
+Indigenous ways of knowing and testimonies of healing and reconciliation, as part of the work of the Truth and Reconciliation Commission, are playing important roles in our classrooms.
 As co-learners, we are working with students to understand the complexity of this legacy and its meaning for Canada.